pykeen/pykeen/docs/source/tutorial/trackers/using_tensorboard.rst

 .. note::

     It is not required for the Tensorboard process to be running whilst the training is happening.
-Indeed, it only needs to be started once you want to interact and view the logs.
+Indeed, it only needs to be started once you want to interact with and view the logs.
 It can be stopped at any time and the logs will persist in the filesystem.

 Minimal Pipeline Example
 ---------------------------------
-A CSV log file can be generated with the following:
+A tensorboard tracker can be generated as follows:

 .. code-block:: python